b-rengel/capstone_lgbtq_online_visibility/README.md

 ## Notes
 Google Trends data are based on **search terms rather than Google-defined Topics**, due to limitations in reliably querying Knowledge Graph topic identifiers via the `gtrendsR` interface.
 All analyses focus on temporal dynamics within terms rather than absolute comparisons across topics.

+## License
+This repository contains research code and analysis scripts released under the MIT License.

 ## Author
 Bek Rengel